4.9

 • Played a key role in maintaining laboratory inventory, reducing wastage by 10%.

-3. Mirroring the Job's Language
+3. Use the Employer's Technical Language Naturally

 Takeaway